MacPass/MacPass/README.md

 ##Alternatives

 [KeePassX](http://www.keepassx.org) is a Qt based KeePass port.
-The stable 0.4.3 releas only support Version 1 formats.
+The stable 0.4.3 release only supports the version 1 format.
 The Alpha can read database version 1 and 2 and write version 2 containers rather nicely.
 It's in active development and open source.
 Since Alpha 4 the random password generator has found it's way back into the Alpha releases, version 0.4.3 includes one as well.
 The Alpha fully supports all database 2 features and should be stable enough for daily usage.
 It can import version 1 into a version 2 file but is unable to natively write version 1 files.

 [KyPass Companion](http://www.kyuran.be/logiciels/kypass4mac/) is a native Cocoa port and offers KeePassHttp compatiblity.